- 5 min read

 2. Cashing Out for the Wrong Reason

 Using the equity in your home to finance a purchase or expense should only be done for important reasons.
-Millions of Americans used their homes as piggy-banks, during the period of time that home values were rising year after year.
+Millions of Americans used their homes as piggy-banks, during the period of time when home values were rising year after year.
 People used equity to finance vacations or to spend on frivolous purchases.